 De'Aruhuä Indigenous Chocolate™

 De'Aruhuä Chocolate will be made from Piaroa Organic Wild (POW) Cacao, a natural fine aromatic single-origin cocoa bean direct from the forests of the Guiana Highlands, home of the Indigenous De'Aruhuä, the "Guardians of the Forest."

 Chocolate with Indigeneity™

-Our product offers a new element to the taste and flavor of chocolate which can only be found in our hand-made product it is a combination of cru, terroir and a third indescribable flavor element we call "indigeneity" which are derived through the combination of regional wild harvested exotic fruits and medicinal plants that are added to the chocolate made by the indigenous Huottüja.
+Our product offers a new element to the taste and flavor of chocolate which can only be found in our Indigenous-made product, it is a combination of cru, terroir and a third indescribable flavor element we call "indigeneity" which are derived through the combination of regional wild harvested exotic fruits and medicinal plants that are added to the chocolate made by the Indigenous Huottüja.

 Forest to Bar™ is also a trademark of our product.
 Terms such as "Guardians of the Forest" do not need to be trademarked because they have been used by third-parties to describe and identify our Indigenous culture as early as 1950.